KxSystems/docs/docs/cloud/azure/architecture.md

 Many customers have tickerplants set up on their premises.
 The Microsoft Azure reference architecture allows you to manage a hybrid infrastructure that communicates with both tickerplants on-premises and in the cloud.
-However, the benefits of migrating them tocloud infrastructure are vast, and include flexibility, auto-scaling, improved transparency in cost management, access to management and infrastructure tools built by Microsoft, quick hardware allocation and many more.
+The benefits of migrating tickerplants to a cloud infrastructure are vast, and include flexibility, auto-scaling, improved transparency in cost management, access to management and infrastructure tools built by Microsoft, quick hardware allocation and many more.